 So what exactly is the point of extra manufacturing?
 Well, it relates to what some describe as the 'negative' of protein concentrates: that they are only 80% protein plus they contain 'at least 5g carb and 3g fat per serving plus the lactose'.
 The protein content of Isolates ends up at 90% post extra filtration when removing the carbs & fats and obviously they have less carbs & fat as a result which is a pro for a lot of people.
 With isolates, 99% of the lactose is also removed which is a benefit to many.

 In terms of the carbs, fat and lactose point though, our bodies actually need fat to process the protein in our diets and 5g carb is not very much.
-It's important to gain balance across all 3 macro-nutrients as we've discussed previously and not eradicate food groups or polarise them for that matter.
+It's important to gain a balanced diet across all 3 macro-nutrients as we've discussed previously and not eradicate food groups or polarise them for that matter.
 We need carbs to replenish glycogen stores after working out so a little bit of carb may actually help your body recover better.

 It's fair to say that's it's not a one size fits all though.
 These commonly discussed pros & cons most likely relate to mainstream brands and therefore do not necessarily represent the more natural or organic alternatives of protein.
 If you look at the nutritional profile of WHEY AHEAD® organic protein, you'll find that per serving, there is only 3.5g carbs (0.4g of which sugars) and a tiny 0.6g fat per serving.
 As for lactose, there is just 1.2g per 100g which is 0.42g per serving.